niwa/slider/README.md

 A simple slider module build with d3js

-Have a look at tje demo application (app.compoment) to see how it is used.
+Have a look at the demo application (app.compoment) to see how it is used.